kobirhumayun/finance_management/docs/development.md

 - Node.js 18+
 - npm 9+
 - MongoDB 5.x running locally on `mongodb://localhost:27017`
-- (Optional) Redis 6.x when you want to exercise production-like auth session coordination from the frontend
+- Redis 6.x for the PDF queue worker and production-like auth session coordination from the frontend

 After cloning the repository, install dependencies for each workspace: